 It's hard to beat Yale University if you want to study Applied Mathematics.
 Applied math majors from Yale University receive an earnings boost of around 28.2% over the average earnings of applied math majors.
 Based in New Haven, Connecticut, this university is ideal for students who thrive in a city atmosphere.

 Close to 98.0% of freshmen decide to come back to this school for their sophomore year.Worried that you won't be able to afford Yale University?
 Don’t let that keep you from applying since 55.0% of students receive some form of financial aid.
-Watch some school videos to learn more about what's happening on campus.
+Get a better idea of what student life at Yale is really like by watching a few campus videos.